TALUS ANATOMY

 Head of the Talus, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

 The head of the talus is directed forwards and medialwards, with its anterior surface articulating with the concavity of the navicular bone.
-It contributes significantly to the foot's tarsal structure.
+It contributes significantly to your foot's tarsal structure.
 The plantar surface of the head contains three articular areas, enhancing its role in joint articulation and foot stability.

 • Located on the anterior surface of the talus head